Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Non-Associative Lambek Calculus and Residuation

 In addition to a binary product modality similar to $f \Conv g$, where $f$ and $g$ are predicates, hence functions of type $X\to\mathbb{B}$, two residual modalities $f\backslash g$ and $f\slash g$ can be defined.
 In our setting, conflating syntax and semantics, these generalise to

 In the non-associative Lambek calculus, these lift from the propositional logic to the modal level.
-We obtain a more general result for convolution algebras with Isabelle. \begin{proposition} Let $R\subseteq X\times Y \times Z$ and let $f:X\to \calQ$, $g:Y\to \calQ$ and $h:Z\to \calQ$ be functions into a quantale $\calQ$.
+We obtain a more general result for convolution algebras in our Isabelle theories. \begin{prop} Let $R\subseteq X\times Y \times Z$ and let $f:X\to \calQ$, $g:Y\to \calQ$ and $h:Z\to \calQ$ be functions into a quantale $\calQ$.
 Then,